AlexanderBraatz/Portfolio_25/README.md

 # My Modern Portfolio

 <a href="https://alexanderbraatz.com" target="_blank">alexanderbraatz.com</a> is built using Next.js and supabase.
-It serves as my digital fornt page, showcasing my projects and reviews form my colegues and clents.
+It serves as my digital front page, showcasing my projects and reviews from my colleagues and clients.

 ![app preview](./public/portfolio-landing-screenshot.png)